fabremx/react-course-materials/HoC/README.md

 export default WithCounter(HoverCoutner);
 ```

-## HoC VS Hooks
+## 📗 HoC VS Hooks

-With hooks, prefer to use custom hooks
+Very often prefer to use custom hooks.

-- Does not nedd to require restructuring your components as you use them
+- Does not nedd to require restructuring your components as you use them.
-- Making code easier to understand and easier to maintain
+- Making code easier to understand and easier to maintain.

-We create our custom hook
+We create our custom hook.

 ```js
 const useCounter = (initalValue) => {